ajcborges/devsecops-tactical-workbook/docs/_source/setup.rst

 .. index::
    single: SSH keys

-We will save a copy of the file `/home/franklin/.ssh/id_rsa.pub` into a new file called `/home/franklin/.ssh/authorized_keys`.
+We will save a copy of the file `/home/secdevops/.ssh/id_rsa.pub` into a new file called `/home/secdevops/.ssh/authorized_keys`.
 We will use this file later for logging in to hosts we build.

 GPG Key Setup
 =============

-Using a GPG key to sign your commits[#]_. will help other verify that work you check in to revision control did actually come from you.
+Using a GPG key to sign your commits [#]_ will help other verify that work you check in to revision control did actually come from you.

 .. [#] https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key